aws/aws-extensions-for-dotnet-cli/docs/Layers.md

 #### How do I see what packages are in a runtime package store layer?

-The `get-layer-version` command will give the full details for a layer version.
+The `dotnet lambda get-layer-version` command will give the full details for a layer version.
 If the layer version is a runtime package store layer the command will also display the manifest for the runtime package store.

 For example: